elasticio/api-docs/source/includes/_contracts.md

 ### Returns

-Returns invite the object if the call succeeded
+Returns would invite the object if the call succeeded